Generative AI and Privacy Concerns_ All You Need to Know

 Generative AI is commonly used to generate images, designs, text, videos, etc. Services like ChatGPT and Google’s Bard are an advanced model of generative AI that is capable of engaging in human-like conversations.
 Nowadays, major tech companies are actively incorporating generative AI into their products and services, signaling a significant investment in this evolving technology.

-Now, let’s have a look at the popular generative AI tools available now.
+Now, let’s have a look at the popular generative AI tools.

 Tool DescriptionUse Cases